 If on any day Seller schedules for any reason a quantity of gas greater than the BaseLoad Quanity, plus a tolerance of ten percent (10%), the “Seller’s BaseLoad Excess Quantity” shall be the numerical difference between the BaseLoad Quanity plus the ten percent (10%) tolerance and the amount of gas scheduled by Seller, and Seller shall pay to Buyer an amount equal to the Seller’s BaseLoad Excess Quantity multiplied by the the "Daily Midpoint" price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location agreed pursuant to the Transaction.

+Seller shall be responsible for any penalties or fees incurred by Buyer from Buyer’s transporter as the result of Seller’s failure to schedule the BaseLoad Quantity, plus or minus a 10% tolerance and Buyer may deduct all such fees from proceeds due Seller.

 BUYER’S KEEP WHOLE:

-If on any day Buyer fails to schedule for any reason except an event of Force Majeure and unavailability of Buyer’s firm or interruptible transportation capacity (SUBJECT TO PART 3 OF THE GENERAL TERMS AND CONDITIONS), at a minimum, a quantity of gas equal to the BaseLoad Quanity, minus a tolerance of ten percent (10%), the “Buyer’s BaseLoad Deficiency Quantity” shall be the numerical difference between the BaseLoad Quanity minus the ten percent (10%) tolerance and the amount of gas scheduled by Buyer, and Buyer shall pay to Seller the following:
+If on any day Buyer fails to schedule for any reason except an event of Force Majeure and unavailability of Buyer’s firm or interruptible transportation capacity, at a minimum, a quantity of gas equal to the BaseLoad Quanity, minus a tolerance of ten percent (10%), the “Buyer’s BaseLoad Deficiency Quantity” shall be the numerical difference between the BaseLoad Quanity minus the ten percent (10%) tolerance and the amount of gas scheduled by Buyer, and Buyer shall pay to Seller the following:

 If the the "Daily Midpoint" price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location agreed pursuant to the Transaction for the relevant day is less than the Contract Price for the BaseLoad Quantity, an amount equal to (i) the Buyer’s BaseLoad Deficiency Quantity, multiplied by (ii) the difference between (a) the Contract Price for the BaseLoad Quantity and (b) the "Daily Midpoint" price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location agreed pursuant to the Transaction for the relevant day.